Aspen Valley Hospital has Epic, the gold standard in electronic health records

 Modernizing Patient Medical Records

-Epic is the leading EHR in the United States, and more than 268 million people in the US and in 16 different countries have a record in Epic.
+As the leading EHR in the United States, more than 268 million people in the US and in 16 different countries have a record in Epic.
 Aspen Valley Hospital is now one of the smallest healthcare organizations in the nation to implement Epic as an independent organization, putting it on par with major hospitals and health systems throughout the country, including academic medical centers and specialty networks.

 “Epic is the premier EHR in the United States and abroad,” said Dave Ressler, AVH’s Chief Executive Officer.
 “In fact, 90 percent of physicians at academic medical centers across the country are being trained on Epic.
 It is simply the best system on the market.
 Having Epic positions AVH among the top institutions dedicated to delivering the highest quality of patient care.”